ippontech/blog-usa/posts/migrating-a-large-postgres-db-from-self-managed-ec2-to-rds.md

 image:
 ---

 The Amazon Web Services (AWS) Migration Acceleration Program (MAP) is a comprehensive and proven cloud migration program based on AWS’s experience migrating thousands of enterprise customers to the cloud.
 As an AWS MAP Competency Partner, Ippon Technologies can help you achieve your cloud migration and modernization goals.
-Almost every enterprise migration will require at least one database to be migrated to the cloud.
+From our experience, almost every enterprise migration will require at least one database to be migrated to the cloud.

 This article will focus on the methodologies used by AWS MAP professionals to migrate a massive Postgresql database from self-managed Amazon Elastic Compute Cloud (EC2) to AWS Relational Database System (RDS) and discuss why you should consider making this change.
-AWS RDS is a fantastic piece of technology and will absolutely be the go-to [recommendation](https://s3-us-west-2.amazonaws.com/map-2.0-customer-documentation/included-services/MAP_Included_Services_List.pdf) by AWS MAP professionals when modernizing or migrating your environments.
+AWS RDS is a well-integrated, managed service, and will absolutely be the go-to [recommendation](https://s3-us-west-2.amazonaws.com/map-2.0-customer-documentation/included-services/MAP_Included_Services_List.pdf) by AWS MAP professionals when modernizing or migrating your environments.

 Migrating a database from one place to another, or from one version to another, does not have to be a painful experience.
 Below, I describe some of the lessons learned from migrating a huge Postgresql database running on self-managed EC2 to Amazon's RDS.
-First, let’s discuss why you may want to migrate to RDS.
+First, we'll discuss why you may want to migrate to RDS.
 Next, I will cover some of the gotchas you will need to look out for.
 Finally, I will describe multiple different strategies for migration and the pros and cons of each.
 Buckle up, this is about to be a wild ride!!!

 # Why You Should Migrate From Self-Managed EC2 to AWS RDS